 The City of Rogers has been an entitlement City for the Community Development Block Grant (CDBG) Program since 1994.
-During that time, we have utilized nearly \$10,000,000 in CDBG funding to improve the quality of life for our low to moderate-income families, seniors, and persons with special needs by providing affordable homeownership opportunities, repairing and conserving existing housing, financing public facilities and infrastructure improvements, creating and retaining jobs, and funding public services that stabilize and enhance living conditions.
+We have utilized \$10,877.326.26 in CDBG funding to improve the quality of life for our low to moderate-income families, seniors, and persons with special needs by providing affordable homeownership opportunities, repairing and conserving existing housing, financing public facilities and infrastructure improvements, creating and retaining jobs, and funding public services that stabilize and enhance living conditions.